Deivid Washington: Chelsea

 On 24 August 2023, Santos confirmed the transfer of Deivid to Premier League club Chelsea, signing a seven-year contract with the option of a further year.
 He made his Premier league debut on 28 October 2023, a game that Chelsea lost 2–0 to Brentford.

 Return to Santos (loan)

 On 20 February 2025, Deivid returned to Santos on loan until December 2025.
 On 1 September, he was sent back to his parent club due to his lack of impact.

+Strasbourg

+On 1 September 2026, Deivid signed a five-year contract with Ligue 1 side Strasbourg.